wngTn/MolSim/doc_pages/README_5.md

 ![](https://codimd.s3.shivering-isles.com/demo/uploads/b701362d73f35ebdd3fa8d3cd.31.41.png)
 *Figure 6: Domain split into two subdomains, darker colors depict the "actual" borders*

-Now, we still have to deal with the other 4 borders (two borders per sub domain).
+Now, we still have to deal with the other 4 borders (two borders per subdomain).
 Our approach **for the border cells** can be written as follows:
 ```
 For every subDomain: